hchyang/PSiTE/README.md

 ##### Total CNV profile file (--cnv_profile) (optional)

+This option specifies the directory to store the files of CNV profile in each sector.
-The output file specified by `--cnv_profile` contains the total CNV profile across the whole tumor sample.
-It outputs a step function of copy numbers across the genome.
-There are four columns in this file:
+The directory also contains an output file for the whole tumor sample named 'tumor.cnv_prof'.
+In each file, there is a step function of copy numbers of normal and tumor cells across the genome.
+There are four columns in the files:

 - **chr**: The chromosome of the segment
 - **start**: The start position of the region (0-based, inclusive).
 - **end**: The end position of the region (0-based, exclusive).
 - **local_cp**: The copy number of the local region.
-For example, if there are 1000 cells in the tumor sample, the local copy number for most regions is 2000 as cells are diploid.
-For a genome region whose parental 0 copy are lost in 200 cells, the local copy number will be 1800.
+For example, if there are 1000 cells (normal+tumor) in the sector, the local copy number for most regions is 2000 as cells are diploid.
+For a genome region whose parental 0 copy are lost in 200 tumor cells, the local copy number will be 1800.

 ##### Variant tree file (--nhx/--NHX) (optional)